TylerKalosza/PlexPi/README.md

 `sudo apt upgrade`

+## Configure the External Hard Drive
+Coming Soon

 ## Install Plex Media Server
 To enable the Plex Media Server repository on Ubuntu only a few terminal commands are required.
 From a terminal window run the following two commands:

 `echo deb https://downloads.plex.tv/repo/deb public main | sudo tee /etc/apt/sources.list.d/plexmediaserver.list`

+`curl https://downloads.plex.tv/plex-keys/PlexSign.key | sudo apt-key add -`

+After that, it’s just a matter of running the normal `sudo apt update` and the Plex Media Server repo will be enabled on the OS.

+Finally, to install Plex, run the following command.

+`sudo apt install plexmediaserver`